 - Anti-ageing.
 The antioxidant glutathione aids in the neutralization of free radicals.
 It helps to keep the skin and vascular walls smooth and elastic.

 - Immune system reconstruction.

-- Blood sugar level decrease.
-Savoy cabbage contains natural sweetener mannitol.
+- Blood sugar levels decrease.
+Savoy cabbage contains the natural sweetener mannitol.
 This unique substance is suitable for use even in diabetes mellitus.

 - Blood pressure decrease.

 - Restore digestive function.
 This type of cabbage contains a lot of vegetable fiber, which is necessary to activate the motility of the gastrointestinal tract.

 - Heart disease prevention The specialists recommend that older people supplement their menu with Savoy cabbage.
 It reduces the risk of heart and brain attacks and prevents cholesterol plaques.